 Learn How to Calculate Your Brand's Value

-What is a brand really worth?
-In companies where budgets are tight, how do you go about explaining the importance and the equity that brand can carry?
+What is a brand worth?
+In companies where budgets are tight, how do you go about explaining the importance and the equity that a brand carries?

 Cost-Based Brand Valuation

 Cost-based valuation is similar to saying that a home is worth the amount of money it took to build and furnish it.
 This method values a brand using the costs that have been incurred to build the brand since its beginning.
 Items you would include when evaluating costs are:

 - Historical advertising

 - Cost of any trademarks